smthussain/noughts-and-crosses/README.md

 Testing
 -------
 * Tests come in their own assembly.
 They are all unit (not integration) tests, using MSTest, Moq and Autofac.
-* All logic components have their own set of tests (expect IBoardCells, which is just simple encapsulation of a basic collecion of enums) - hopefully the long test names are self-explanatory
+* All logic components have their own set of tests (expect IBoardCells, which is just a simple encapsulation of a basic collection of enums) - hopefully the long test names are self-explanatory
 * There is no UI testing - the UI logic is reduced to just loops, informational messages and pauses - nothing easily testable there